iomko/SurfaceEditor/docs/OBJExporter.md

 # OBJExporter
-OBJExporter is a concrete class implementing the abstract interface BaseExporter.
-It is designed to export one or more Mesh objects to the Wavefront OBJ file format.
+OBJExporter is a concrete class implementing the interface BaseExporter.
+It is designed to export one or more Mesh objects to the OBJ file format.

+### OBJExporter class

-###### Public Methods
+###### Methods
-`bool write()`
-Writes the mesh data to the specified OBJ file path by invoking the private writeMeshData() method.
-Returns true on success.
+`bool write()` - Writes the mesh data to the specified OBJ file path.

-`void parseMesh(Mesh* mesh)`
-Registers a Mesh pointer to be exported.
-The mesh is appended to an internal list.
+`void parseMesh(Mesh* mesh)` - Registers a Mesh pointer to be exported.

-`void setFilePath(const std::string& filePath)`
-Sets the output file path where the OBJ data will be written.
+`void setFilePath(const std::string& filePath)` - Sets the output file path where the OBJ data will be written.